vishal-janib/employee-directory/Employee directory/README.md

 - Display employee cards dynamically
 - Delete employee records
-- Sort and search functionality placeholders (UI prepared)
+- Sort and search functionality placeholders (UI prepared) *list is modified based on the searched results and filters*
 - Responsive and clean UI

 ## 📸 Screenshots